War in Ukraine fuels fears among draft-age Russian youths

 “I don't trust them when they say they won't send conscripts into combat.
 They lie all the time,” said Vladislav, a 22-year-old who is completing his studies and fears he could face the draft immediately after graduation.
 He asked that his last name not be used, fearing reprisals.

-All Russian men aged 18-27 must serve one year in the military, but a large share avoid the draft for health reasons or deferments granted to university students.
+All Russian men ages 18 to 27 must serve one year in the military, but a large share avoid the draft for health reasons or get deferments granted to university students.
 The share of men who avoid the draft is particularly big in Moscow and other major cities.

 Even as President Vladimir Putin and his officials say that conscripts aren’t involved in what Russian authorities call “the special military operation in Ukraine,” many appeared to have been taken prisoner during its initial days.
 Videos emerged from Ukraine of captured Russians, some being shown calling their parents, and were put on social media.